openwisp/openwisp-monitoring/README.rst

 * CSV Export of monitoring data
 * An overview of the status of the network is shown in the admin dashboard, a chart shows the percentages of devices which are online, offline or having issues;
-  a geographic map is also available for those who use the geographic features of OpenWISP
+  there are also `two timeseries charts which show the total unique WiFI clients and the traffic flowing to the network <dashboard-monitoring-charts>`_, a geographic map is also available for those who use the geographic features of OpenWISP
 * Possibility to configure additional `Metrics <#openwisp_monitoring_metrics>`_ and `Charts <#openwisp_monitoring_charts>`_
 * Extensible active check system: it's possible to write additional checks that